If I had to pick only one pack in this round-up, I guess I'd go for Aether Plus 70 [read my review].

-Differences between Osprey's Aether and Gregory's Baltoro:
+The differences between Osprey's Aether and Gregory's Baltoro backpacks:

-- The difference is pretty MIND BLOWING actually!
+- The difference is pretty MIND BLOWING, actually!
 Check them out and see yourself:

 - Gregory Baltoro Daypack: Front View - Rear View

-- The difference is pretty MIND BLOWING actually!
+- The difference is pretty MIND BLOWING, actually!
 Check them out and see yourself:

 #Sidenote: All these differences apply when comparing the women's counterparts as well: Gregory Deva vs Osprey Ariel.